Marilyn Monroe’s Los Angeles

 8447 Santa Monica Blvd, West Hollywood

 This funky hangout is as popular today as it was when it first opened in 1920.
 Take a look at their humongous menu and not only will you find about a million different things to eat and drink, you’ll read stories of its most famous patrons, including Marilyn.
-She would make a point of coming here for the chili throughout the years and was here often during the filming of “Some Like It Hot.”
+She would make a point of coming here for the chili throughout the years and would often visit often during the filming of “Some Like It Hot.”
 (And apparently she did.)

-This retro-chic boutique hotel was home to Marilyn Monroe during several periods of her life, starting in 1948 and then intermittently for about three years.
-During that time, the property was a residential motel that housed people in the industry including Lucille Ball and Desi Arnaz.
-The hourglass-shaped pool you see today is the same one she once splashed around for photo shoots.

 Beverly Hills Hotel